rcerqueira11/cursos/React and Redux/14_Production_Build.md

 - not necessary but good to see the production build and make sure that everything looks good
 - good to debug an issue in the production build

+1. creating the distServer
+    - remove the webpack and hot reloading related code (srcServer)
+    - config express to serv static files